eugenia1984/english/free_code_camp_english/README.md

 -Tom: Cool!
 I want to hearing you play someday.

--Sophie: Only if you show me
+-Sophie: Only if you show me your favorites pics.

 -Tom: It's a deal!
 ```